tasdikrahman/tasdikrahman.me/_posts/2020-12-14-what-to-avoid-while-doing-PR-reviews.md

 If there is something which the reviewer is very concerned as a style in the PR, they should ideally leave it be for this changeset if it was not caught by the automated tooling/not mentioned in the team style guide and raise it with the team to be voted upon from the next PR's.

-Obvious thing to avoid here is going against the language guidelines themselves, I would preferabley rather stick to the language guidelines([pep8](https://www.python.org/dev/peps/pep-0008/) for example) unless absolutely required.
+Obvious thing to avoid here is going against the language guidelines themselves, I would preferably rather stick to the language guidelines([pep8](https://www.python.org/dev/peps/pep-0008/) for example) unless absolutely required.
 What this will enable is, someone new joining the team would have less familiar things to get onboarded to making them productive faster in terms of moving around the codebase, finding things or making sense of why for certain choices.

 Wrote a small thread around the same here.